monetha/verifiable-data-layer/README.md

 ### Facts Spam

-The Reputation Layer enables anyone to provide facts for a Reputation Passport:
+The Reputation layer enables anyone to provide facts for a Reputation Passport:

-The solution:
+Our solution:

 - Facts provisioning costs money;
 - Categorization of Facts Providers: